atellmer/dark/packages/styled/README.md

 ## Server Side Rendering

-The styled facilitates server-side rendering, complemented by stylesheet rehydration.
+The styled supports server-side rendering, complemented by stylesheet rehydration.
 Essentially, each time your application is rendered on the server, a `ServerStyleSheet` can be created and a provider can be added to your component tree, which accepts styles through a context API.

 ```tsx
 const sheet = new ServerStyleSheet();